Medium/pipette/README.md

 The specified protocol allows writers to ignore the `fd` argument to `stream.write()`, and this implementation in fact ignores it.

+Of the common options, the constructor accepts `encoding` and `paused`, which both apply to the reader end of the pipe.

 Sink